How to Earn Interest on Bitcoin 5 Different Ways

 Many exchange providers offer something called ‘leveraged trading’.
 This is when a trader seeks to increase their potential profit (or loss) by borrowing additional coins.
 Using a leverage of 10:1, for example, a trader would gain or lose 10% for every 1% change in the market.
 The exchange provider will keep the trader’s own coins as collateral for this loan, and automatically close the position when they get close to depleting their balance.
 Because of this collateral requirement, margin trading loans carry a very low risk of default – only something like a major flash crash in which the exchange’s automated systems cannot close the position in time can lead to the loan not being fully repaid.
 Because the loans are usually very short-term – often just a few days and sometimes less than 24 hours – lenders also enjoy a high rate of compounding.
 There is, however, usually some risk associated with holding your coins on an exchange, from which they could be stolen.

 Poloniex – This is a popular altcoin exchange which offers leveraged trading and has a peer-to-peer market for users who want to provide liquidity to margin traders and earn daily interest as a result.
 You can set your own interest rate and loan duration, and because these are short term loans with daily interest you get excellent compounding of interest over the longer term.
-To get the best rate you need to play an active role in managing your account, but if you don’t want to be logged in all day monitoring rates and tweaking your offers you can use their API to connect to a bot (check out our article on Using Poloniex Lending Bot for more info).
+To get the best rate you need to play an active role in managing your account, but if you don’t want to be logged in all day monitoring rates and tweaking your offers you can use their API to connect to a bot.
 One of the best features of Poloniex lending is that you can also earn interest on a wide range of altcoins.

 Magnr – This bitcoin savings account pays an initial 2.18% AER until 2016, followed by a variable interest rate tied to the profits generated by leveraged margin trading at BTC.SX.
 With a 100% reserve guarantee which is independently verifiable via the blockchain, and multi-sig security on all accounts, I would say that the risks associated with this savings account are not significantly higher than keeping coins in your own wallet.
 It is also quick and easy to set up and requires no maintenance – just like a regular savings account you just make a deposit and leave it there to grow.